 Landlords should ask potential tenants to complete a pre-tenancy application form.
-This forms sets out important information that helps landlords decide who the tenancy is right for.
+This form includes important information that helps them choose a tenant.

 - their name and contact details

 - where they’re living now and their renting history

 - ID details